Arctic Wolf Networks: History

-Founded in 2012, Arctic Wolf focused on providing managed security services to small and midmarket organizations.
-The company was listed as a Gartner Cool Vendor in security for mid sized enterprises in June 2018.
-In 2019 and again in 2020, the company was named to the Deloitte Fast 500 list of fast-growing companies.
-In 2021, the company became part of IDC MarketScape Leader and was part of CRN Security 100 List.
-In 2022, CRN listed the company number 1 in its Top 10 Cybersecurity products and tool.
+Founded in 2012, Arctic Wolf focused on providing managed security services to small and mid-market organizations.
+The company was listed as a Gartner Cool Vendor in security for mid-sized enterprises in June 2018.

+Acquisitions

 In December 2018, Arctic Wolf announced the acquisition of the company RootSecure, and subsequently turned the RootSecure product offering into a vulnerability management service.

+On February 1, 2022, Arctic Wolf acquired Tetra Defense.
+In October 2023, Arctic Wolf acquired Revelstoke, a cybersecurity company.

+Cylance was acquired from Blackberry Limited by Arctic Wolf in December 2024.

+Funding

 In March 2020, following a $60M D Round of funding, the company announced moving its headquarters from Sunnyvale, California to Eden Prairie, Minnesota in October 2020.

-In October 2020, Arctic Wolf announced a $200M E Round of funding at a valuation of 1.3B$.
+Also in 2020, Arctic Wolf announced a $200M E Round of funding at a valuation of 1.3B$.

 On July 19, 2021, Arctic Wolf secured $150M at Series F, tripling its valuation to $4.3B.

-On February 1, 2022, Arctic Wolf acquired Tetra Defense.